The real plane Cremona group is a non-trivial amalgam: Introduction

 The plane Cremona group is the group $\Bir_\k(\p^2)$ of birational transformations of $\p^2$ defined over a field $\k$.
-For algebraically closed fields $\k$, the Noether-Castelnuovo theorem \cite{Cas} shows that $\Bir_\k(\p^2)$ is generated by $\Aut_\k(\p^2)$ and the subgroup preserving the pencil of lines through $[1:0:0]$.
+For algebraically closed fields $\k$, the Noether-Castelnuovo theorem \cite{Cas} shows that $\Bir_\k(\p^2)$ is generated by $\Aut_\k(\p^2)$ and the quadratic map $[x:y:z]\dashmapsto[yz:xz:xy]$.
 It implies that the normal subgroup generated by $\Aut_\k(\p^2)$ is equal to $\Bir_\k(\p^2)$.
 Furthermore, \cite[Appendix by {\sc Cornulier}]{C13} shows that $\Bir_\k(\p^2)$ is not isomorphic to a non-trivial amalgam of two groups.
 However, it is isomorphic to a non-trivial amalgam modulo one simple relation \cite{B12,L10,I84}, and it is isomorphic to a generalised amalgamated product of three groups, amalgamated along all pairwise intersections \cite{W92}.
 For $\k=\R$, the group $\Birp$ is generated by $\Autp$ and the two subgroups

-where $p_1,p_2\in\p^2$ are two fixed non-real points such that $p_1,\bar{p}_1,p_2,\bar{p}_2$ are not collinear \cite[Theorem 1.1]{BM14}.
-Over $\C$, the analogon of $\Jlo$ is conjguate to $\Jls$ since a pencil of conics through four points in $\p^2$ in general position can be sent onto a pencil of lines through point.
+where $p_1=[1:i:0],p_2=[0:1:i]$ \cite[Theorem 1.1]{BM14}.
+Over $\C$, the analogon of $\Jlo$ is conjugate to $\Jls$ since a pencil of conics through four points in $\p^2$ in general position can be sent over $\C$ onto a pencil of lines through one point.

 We define $\Glo\subset \Birp$ to be the subgroup generated by $\Autp$ and $\Jlo$, and by $\Gls\subset\Birp$ the subgroup generated by $\Autp$ and $\Jls$.
 Then $\Birp$ is generated by $\Gls\cup \Glo$, and the intersection $\Gls\cap \Glo$ contains the subgroup $\Hl$ generated by $\Autp$ and the involution $[x:y:z]\dashmapsto[xz:yz:x^2+y^2]$, which is contained $\Jlo\cap\Jls$.